20 Top-Rated Day Trips from Valletta

 Saint Julian's is especially bustling during the holiday high season and on summer nights, when a young and hip crowd hits the trendy restaurant scene.
 Like Sliema, Saint Julian's offers plenty of accommodations with a wide variety of hotels, from budget to upscale.

-Nearby, around Balluta Bay, is a narrow shoreline beneath the promenade that extends from St. Julian's to Sliema.
-Vacationers enjoy sunbathing on the flat rocks of the shoreline and swimming in the gentle waters or enjoying outdoor activities.
-Balluta Bay is well equipped with facilities for water-skiing, windsurfing, and scuba diving.
+Nearby, around Balluta Bay, is a tiny narrow beach beneath the promenade that extends from St. Julian's to Sliema.
+You can swim or wade in the gentle waters or sunbathe on the small sandy shoreline.
 The area is also known for its top-notch restaurants and cafés frequented by locals.

 17. Birzebbuga by the Sea